 Urethane coated, cast iron plates with no odor, stainless steel insert, and high accuracy rating.
 Sold in pairs and sets.
 Very fair pricing for urethane discs with 1% accuracy.

 Troy Barbell URETHANE Grip Plate

 These urethane coated, cast iron plates are Troy’s commercial plates.
 They feature no odor, 2% accuracy, and Troy’s interlocking plate system.
 Sold as singles.

 Pair of 45’s: $343

-High-quality urethane coated, cast iron plates with no odor, high accuracy, and available in both pounds and kilos.
+High-quality urethane-coated, ergonomic-grip plates with no odor, high accuracy.
+Available in both pounds up to 100-lb plates.
 Sold only as singles.
 Very high-end plates.

 Iron Grip URETHANE Encased Olympic Plates

 Impact resistant urethane coated, cast iron plates with no odor and high level of accuracy.
 These are extremely common in commercial gyms, but sadly are not round.
 Sold in pairs.
 Made in USA.

 When it comes to coated plates, there are really nice options and super shitty options.
 Just about every box-store manufacturer makes rubber-coated discs; CAP, Body Solid, X-Mark, and Troy’s non-commercial division (VTX and Troy USA); among many others.
 Just like the economy cast iron plates, accuracy is crap on the cheap coated plates.
 Save your money.

 My Personal Recommendations